Ghost Dance (band): Leaving Karbon

 In 1987, Ghost Dance released their final Karbon EP, A Word to the Wise.
 They had recruited drummer John Grant, with Daniel Mass from ex-Merciful Release band Salvation providing backing vocals on the A-side track "When I Call".
 This track was recorded in Amazon Studios, proving to be the most financially demanding track the band had recorded.
 Nevertheless, it was one of the first tracks the band had written.

 The second A-side track was "Fools Gold" (written by Etch, one of the few tracks in Ghost Dance's discography not written by Marx), and the two B-sides were "Cruel Light" and "Holding On".
 Despite the success of "A Word to the Wise", the band had reached the end of their time with Karbon Records.
-The final release on Karbon was Gathering Dust, a compilation album of all the singles they had released to date.
+The final release on Karbon was Gathering Dust, a compilation album of their singles to date.
 After leaving Karbon, their tour manager Simon "Sparky" Parker became their manager, and succeeded in securing Ghost Dance a recording contract with Chrysalis Records.

 Chrysalis Records

 The first release on Chrysalis was the single "Down to the Wire", which peaked at No. 66 in the UK Singles Chart in June 1989.
 The various issues of the singles included a live "Gathering Dust Medley" for the B-side.
 This was a live recording of "The Grip of Love" / "Last Train" / "Celebrate".
 A promotional German release of this single was released as 'Introducing Ghost Dance'.
 The band released their debut album, Stop the World (some copies coming with a bonus live 12" single), despite the tensions in the band growing.
-The label had wanted a re-recording of the early song "Celebrate", to be a new single, despite the label ignoring the fact that there had been a version of "Celebrate" on the B-side of the previous single.
+The label had wanted a re-recording of the early song "Celebrate", to be a new single, despite there having been a version of "Celebrate" on the B-side of the previous single.

 The single's reception was "disastrous", and despite demoing new songs, such as "Rock It" and "Adrift Without You" with new manager Chris Cooke, the band slowly disintegrated, playing their final concert in Amsterdam, on 4 December 1989.